Astroolean/Azimuth/README.md

    - Go to the [Releases](https://github.com/Astroolean/Azimuth/releases) section of this repository
    - Download the `Azimuth.exe` file.

-2. **Extract the Files**:
-   - If the executable is packaged in a ZIP file, extract it to your desired location on your computer.
+2. **Install ANY/ALL Requirenments**:
+   - Install all the neccessary fucking bullshit or this will not work.

 3. **Run the Application**:
    - Double-click the `Azimuth.exe` file to launch the application.

 ## Usage

+**Azimuth** offers a range of penetration testing tools organized into 10 distinct tabs, each providing access to different functionalities.
+Additionally, there are user management buttons for account actions.
+Below are the details on how to use these features:

-### Registering an Account
+### User Account Management

+1. **Registering an Account**:
-1. Enter a desired username in the "Username" field.
+   - Enter a desired username in the "Username" field.
-2. Enter a password in the "Password" field.
+   - Enter a password in the "Password" field.
-3. Click the "Register" button to create an account.
+   - Click the "Register" button to create an account.

-### Logging into an Account
+2. **Logging into an Account**:

-1. Enter your registered username in the "Username" field.
+   - Enter your registered username in the "Username" field.
-2. Enter your password in the "Password" field.
+   - Enter your password in the "Password" field.
-3. Click the "Login" button to access your account.
+   - Click the "Login" button to access your account.

-### Logging Out
+3. **Logging Out**:
    - Click the "Logout" button to log out from your account.

+4. **Deleting an Account**:
+   - Click the "Delete Account" button to permanently remove your account.
+You will be prompted to confirm this action.

+### Toolkits Overview

+Azimuth features 10 tabs, each dedicated to specific toolkits for various penetration testing tasks.
+Here’s a brief overview of what each tab includes:

+1. **Tab 1: Information Gathering**
+   - Tools for reconnaissance, such as WHOIS lookups and DNS enumeration.

+2. **Tab 2: Vulnerability Scanning**
+   - Utilities for scanning networks and applications for known vulnerabilities.

+3. **Tab 3: Exploitation**
+   - Tools for testing and exploiting vulnerabilities in systems.

+4. **Tab 4: Post-Exploitation**
+   - Techniques and scripts for maintaining access and data extraction after exploitation.

+5. **Tab 5: Web Application Testing**
+   - Tools specifically designed for testing the security of web applications.

+6. **Tab 6: Wireless Network Testing**
+   - Utilities for assessing the security of wireless networks.

+7. **Tab 7: Social Engineering**
+   - Tools for conducting social engineering attacks and awareness training.

+8. **Tab 8: Password Cracking**
+   - Utilities for cracking passwords using various algorithms and techniques.

+9. **Tab 9: Reporting**
+   - Tools for generating reports based on your findings during testing.

+10. **Tab 10: Miscellaneous Tools**
+   - A collection of additional tools that do not fit into the above categories.

+### Navigation

+- To navigate between toolkits, simply click on the desired tab at the top of the application interface.
+- Each toolkit may contain additional buttons and features specific to that toolkit's purpose.

 ## Troubleshooting